Many individuals become nonsmokers every day without

 addiction actually uses a deceptively simple, yet lethal, trick.

-Most persons start smoking during a stage of
+Most smokers started smoking during a stage of

 identity

-formation or crisis in which they feel psychologically empty within themselves
+formation or crisis in which they felt psychologically empty within themselves

-and want some way to make themselves feel accepted by the world around them.
+and wanted some way to make themselves feel accepted by the world around

-For example, adolescents who have seen adults smoking will believe that if
+them.
+For example, adolescents who have seen adults smoking will believe

 glamorous.